staeter/work-in-progress/dialogue.md

 | 11. | Be under the control of involved users but also defend the interests of peoples that aren't able to involve themselves in the same way. | *democratic* and *empathic* | *important* |
 | 12. | Changes to the core principles have to be difficult enough for the project not to stere off course and easy enough for it not to become obsolete. | *sustainable* | *crucial* |

+We start as a temporary benevolent dictatorship. even though it is a very fragile and centralized mode of organization, it ensures alignment with the project initial intent.
+Our perspective is to use the organizational tools of *dialogue* to progressively transfer governance to its most dedicated contributors.

 -- wip

-*Dialogue Open Collective* (OC) will be the legal entity that is in charge of gathering various sources of revenue and distributing them to the various peoples that are building its infrastructure and content.

-It may or may not be part of the [Open Collective](https://opencollective.com/) ecosystem but their philosophies have much in common.

-This organization is the initiator of the platform's culture and its members have to be the prime examples of its principles.
-Their behavior towards the rest of the community has to reflect that.
+The governing board are the initiators of the platform's culture and its members have to be the prime examples of its *core principles*.
+Their behavior towards the rest of the community sets the tone and the spirit of the platform.
+This is a crucial responsibility.

-The governance of the platform must:

-Reject opportunistic people from important roles to keep the platform on track with its *core principles*

-##### Benevolent Dictatorship

-- As the project is in its very infancy, this is the current mode of governance but the aim is for this to only be temporary.
-- Pros:
-  - Decisions are taken quickly
-  - Will follow the intent of the person who initiated the project
-- Cons:
-  - Simple to pressure a single person
-  - Isn't impervious to bus accidents
-  - Biased by the leader's socio-economic status

-##### Open Democracy

-There is no tooling adapted to manage this yet as we are trying to build them.

-- Pros:
-  - Doesn't depend on a single person
-- Cons:
-  - People with little implication into the project are likely to take poorly informed decisions
-  - Organized interest groups might take an oversized weight
+Opportunism has to be strongly rejected to avoid the corporatisation happening in many non profits such a Wikipedia or Mozilla where board members progressively increase their salaries and hoarding their organization's resources.

+For now though, we are too early in the platform's development to clearly sketch out any clear *plan*.
+We can learn form [Open Collective](https://opencollective.com/) in terms of managing funds.
+Many political and journalistic organizations such as [Wikileaks](https://wikileaks.org/) also have a lot to teach us in terms of functioning in illegality.

 ### Programming Toolset